 Brevard/Asheville, North Carolina

 Time to give the East Coast some love!
-The best biking on the East Coast is only a 3.5-hour drive from the Atlanta camper van rental location.
+The best biking on the East Coast is a 8.5-hour drive from the Orlando camper van rental location.
 Riders of all levels will love the trails at the Bent Creek experimental forest just outside of Asheville.
 Head a bit south for a rooty, rocky, technical, enduro riders dream in the Pisgah National Forest in Brevard.
 DuPont State Forest’s 10,000 acres is host to a collection of trails with varying terrain and ability levels as well.

 Don’t skip your post-ride brew here!
 Asheville and it’s surrounding areas are a craft beer lovers dream.
 Stop into the Hub in Brevard for gear and trail recommendations, and hit up Oskar Blues brewery after for some beers with fellow riders; there is a trail leading into the National Forest from their parking lot.